 A highlight for me walking the Golden Whip was the wild monkeys.
 They have no fear of humans, so they can get up close and personal, which is amazing but some monkeys are quite aggressive so be careful!

-The cost of Cable Carts: The Cable Carts are not included in the price of your park entry ticket.
-It was around 20 Euro per journey to use the cable carts to help you get around the park.
+The cost of Cable Cars: The Cable Cars are not included in the price of your park entry ticket.
+It was around 20 Euro per journey to use the cable cars to help you get around the park.